Set yourself up for success in the Canadian marketplace!

 - How do I accurately determine the value of my goods?

 - Are they subject to any special permits, restrictions or Customs regulations?

 - Are any other governmental departments (e.g., Canadian Food Inspection Agency, Transport Canada, Natural Resources Canada) interested in the goods?

 - What are my obligations if I make an inaccurate declaration?

 Sales Tax Issues

 In accordance with Canada’s Excise Tax Act, the country’s 5% goods and services tax (GST) is payable on most goods at the time of importation.
 (Some importations are exempt from GST – for example, prescription drugs, medical and assistive devices, basic groceries, and agricultural and fishing goods.)

 To keep GST from artificially inflating the selling prices of your goods or eating away at your company’s profit margins, you need to strategically manage this tax.

-To help you navigate through the complex compliance landscape (and avoid the penalties that can come from non-compliance), Cole International’s team of Customs and Sales Tax professionals can provide answers to these and many other pressing questions related to doing business in Canada as an NRI.
+To help you navigate through the complex compliance landscape (and avoid the penalties that can come from non-compliance), Cole International’s team of Customs professionals can provide answers to these and many other pressing questions related to doing business in Canada as an NRI.